Artists

 March-April ‘25

 Maya led the way for clay foraging on the property and processing for a more refined A Blue Farm clay (it’s a deep red).
-She also participated in first farm clay builds (‘garden guardians’), apprenticed in ceramic, glass and woodworking, began renovations for milk and grain house residences and continues to consult on future builds for the grounds.
+She participated in first farm clay builds (‘garden guardians’), apprenticed in ceramic, glass and woodworking, began renovations for milk and grain house residences and continues to consult on future builds for the grounds.

 M Jiang